*This post was originally written by Tayla Fagan and published on 31 March 2021

 - Build trust with your visitors

 But don't take our word for it.
-Look at Wyzowl's video marketing statistics to learn more about how the remarkable events of 2020 have skyrocketed the demand for video content.
+Look at Wyzowl's video marketing statistics to learn more about how the demand for video content have skyrocketed the last years.
 So, what are you waiting for?
-Let's level up your website with video in 2021.
+Let's level up your website with video in 2022.

 Where can I use video on my business website?